 Adolescence is a transition period between childhood and adulthood.
 It is a normal developmental period filled with major changes in physical maturity and sexuality, cognitive processes (ways of thinking and thought content), emotional feelings and relationships with others.

 Addressing the healthcare needs of this age group requires not only addressing identified health concerns, but also considering the complicated interactions of developmental changes on healthcare needs, the effectiveness of treatment, health education and health promotion.

 Teaching Preventative Health

 As adolescents begin to take responsibility for their own health, education and promotion of preventive healthcare is important.
 We teach teens about topics such as healthy eating habits, general wellness and health, pregnancy prevention, sexually transmitted diseases and the effects of smoking and substance abuse.
 Providing health education to adolescents requires special consideration and effort to ensure understanding and encourage compliance.

-The Society of Adolescent Medicine has identified seven criteria to providing healthcare to teens:
+The Society of Adolescent Health and Medicine has identified seven criteria to providing healthcare to teens:

 - Visibility of adolescent, preventive, healthcare guidelines

 - Confidentiality of medical information requiring adolescent consent (with encouragement of family involvement)